Tim204/tech-writing/Writting.md

 + DELETE -for deleting a resource

-Now that it is confirmed that we can get resources from the API endpoint, all left to be done is pass a URL endpoint to the script and download an image:
+Now that it is confirmed that we can get resources from the API endpoint, all left to be done is pass a URL endpoint to the script and download an image.
+Replace `"some url"` with `"http://127.0.0.1:8000/media/static_media/images/Lovebird.jpg"` and run the script.

 ```angular2html
 import requests